 Music Director/Adult Choir/Handbells/UUth Choir: Jason J. Michael

 An active composer, arranger, and author, recent area premieres include “We’re Gonna Shovel the Snow,” The Colors of Christmas,” and “What Cool Child is This.”
 Other composition credits include incidental music for Cheaper by the Dozen at the Ritz Theatre Co. in Haddon Township, NJ, songs for Twelfth Night at Hunter College, and three revues, The Magic of Spring, America Sings, and Victorian Christmas in the Country, all in collaboration with Oliver Blatt for Blatt’s Dinner Theatre in Kutztown, PA.
-Most recently, he contributed songs to Warp Speed: A Sci-Fi Parody Musical, which had its run at the Midtown International Theatre Festival in New York City this past August.
+In 2014, he contributed songs to Warp Speed: A Sci-Fi Parody Musical, which had its run at the Midtown International Theatre Festival in New York City this past August.
 His spiritual, All Aboard: The Ballad of Harriet Tubman, is published by Theodore Presser Co.
-His children’s books, Daddy Doesn’t Purr (But I Love Him Anyway) and Mommy Made a Beastie (But I Love Her Anyway), and his books of poetry, A Haiku a Day and True Haiku for You, is available on Amazon.
+His children’s books, Daddy Doesn’t Purr (But I Love Him Anyway) and Mommy Made a Beastie (But I Love Her Anyway), and his books of poetry, A Haiku a Day and True Haiku for You, are all available on Amazon.
 He is married to UUFF Office Administrator Nancy, and they have one son, John Adams.

 Office Administrator: Nancy Michael